-The expected outcomes from this analysis would include having positive effects on the energy consumption of the building with a decent buy back time period.
-The effects on duration and cost will be affected in a negative way.
+The expected outcomes from this analysis would include having positive effects on the cost, schedule and potential energy consumption of the building.
 To successfully complete this analysis, client research cannot be taken likely.

 Analysis #2 - Implement 3D coordination:

 The use of BIM and 3D coordination was not pursued for the Data Center.
 This is a problematic feature because the Data Center could have benefited by implementing BIM and 3D coordination.
 The schedule shows a portion of the coordination meetings for the whole project between Sigma 7 and Turner.
 This portion of the detailed schedule can be viewed in Appendix C of this report.